 But how much important is the school's location?
 It totally depends on what you look for.
 Are you an athlete in search of a more charitable environment?

 Are you someone who is looking beyond what a school can offer to do extracurricular or professional pursuits?
 Are you someone who loves greenery and loves to study in nature?

 If yes, then you go to a school which is famous for its location.
 But how would you find these colleges?
 For that, we've created this article which mentions 5 colleges with the best college location.

-Trinity is the highest ranked university in Ireland, located on a beautiful campus in the heart of downtown Dublin.
-It is home to 17,000 college and graduate students across all major arts and humanities fields, as well as business, law, engineering, technology, and health sciences.
+Trinity College is the highest-ranked university in Ireland, located on a beautiful campus in the heart of downtown Dublin.
+It is home to 17,000 college and graduate students across all major arts and humanities fields and business, law, engineering, technology, and health sciences.

-One of the best things about Princeton's campus is its vast range of architectural styles and spacious spaces: neo-Gothic dorms and classrooms in the upper part of the campus, glassy science labs, and grassy sports fields surrounding Lake Carnegie on the campus ' southern side, and much more between.
+One of the best things about Princeton University's campus is its vast architectural styles and spacious spaces.
+Neo-Gothic dorms and classrooms in the upper part of the campus, glassy science labs.
+Plus, grassy sports fields surrounding Lake Carnegie on the campus ' southern side, and much more between.

 The main campus occupies 745 acres with a view of the city of Itaca and Lake Cayuga.
-If city life is more your style, don't worry— they've got a campus in NYC and medical campus in Education City, Qatar.
+If life in the city is more your style, don't worry— they've got a campus in NYC and medical campus in Education City, Qatar.